 Wedding planning can be pretty confusing—after all, it's probably the biggest party you've ever thrown.
-But best way to avoid problems later is to ask questions early.
-To get you started, we tapped three experienced planners to share the most common questions they get from brides-to-be.
-Chances are, you might be wondering some of the same things.
-(Luckily, you'll find the answers below, too!)
+The best way to avoid problems later is to ask questions early.
+To get you started, we tapped three experienced wedding planners and asked them to share the most common questions they are asked by engaged couples.
+Chances are, you might be wondering some of the same things (luckily, you'll find the answers below, too!).

-Do I need to include the dress code on the invite?
+Do I Need to Include the Dress Code on the Wedding Invitation?

 "Almost every bride wants to be smart with her budget," says McNeeley.
 "But it's important that you're cutting corners the right way.
 Some things are not really negotiable: food is food and labor is labor and those things are a fixed cost.
 So instead of playing hardball with your photographer's rate, ask if you can get him for six hours instead of eight.
 Or, instead of trying to negotiate down the cost of a hundred Wagyu steaks, ask if there are more budget-friendly menu options available instead.
 People will be a lot more willing to work with you if you ask graciously and try to figure out ways to work within both side's budgets than directly saying: 'Hey can you go lower?'"